 Choosing your pricing can be a stressful period for some folks.
 But it doesn't have to be!
 The focus should be on picking prices that are a good enough guess for now so you can move on to actually signing up real customers.
 Your pricing will change in the future so don't let yourself get stalled at this step.

 The more products/services you have (i.e. variables) the harder it will be for you to determine what is and isn’t resonating with your initial customers.
-If you’re just launching you don’t want to offer too many products or services (as mentioned in our last article).
-This is just phase one so try and keep the number at launch between one and three.
+If you’re just launching you don't want to offer too many products or services (as mentioned in our last article).
+This is just phase one so try and keep the number at launch between one and two.
 Everything you do will evolve and change in the future so you'll likely provide more, but for now you need to determine if you have product market fit (i.e. an increasing number of customers happily paying you to solve their problems).